-There are ten pools shipped pre-enabled with NetWorker.
+There are eight pools shipped pre-enabled with NetWorker.
 The Default pool is meant to collect any backup data not directed to a pool a user creates with selection criteria.
 Any archive data not directed to a pool with selection criteria is collected in the Indexed Archive pool.
 While Archive pool is the counterpart of Indexed Archive pool that does not store index entries.
 When cloning data, the user must select a destination pool for the operation.
 The Default clone pool is available for users to clone backup data to.
-Both Indexed Archive clone pool and Archive clone pool are available for users to clone archive data to, with Indexed Archive clone pool designed for users to clone indexed archives and Archive clone pool designed for cloning non-indexed archives.
-The PC Archive pool is designed for the PC archive data, whereas the PC Archive Clone is available for users to clone PC archive data to.
-Similarly, the Migration and Migration Clone pools are designed for migration data and cloning of migration data respectively.
+Both Indexed Archive clone pool and Archive clone pool are available for users to clone indexed archive data to, with Indexed Archive clone pool designed for users to clone indexed archive s and Archive clone pool designed for cloning non-indexed archives.
+The PC Archive pool is designed for the PC archive data, whereas the PC Archive Clone is available for users to clone indexed archive s and Archive clone pool designed for cloning non-indexed archives.
+The PC Archive pool is designed for the PC archive data to.